adieCodes/footyStatsAPI/README.md

 ## Gotchas

-To get this application working you need to have a locally running version of MySQL with credentials matching those in `src/db/connection.js`.
+To get this application working you need to have a locally running version of MySQL with credentials matching those in `src/db/connection.js` as well as the seed file.